burdettadam/Doku_Autocomplete/README.md

 | 4 | 5 | 6 |\| | 7 | 8 | 9 |\| | 1 | 2 | 3 |
 |   |   |   |   |   |   |   |   |   |   |   |
 | 9 | 1 | 2 |\| | 3 | 4 | 5 |\| | 6 | 7 | 8 |

-For the fith row, shift the fourth row to the right by three spaces.
+For the fifth row, shift the fourth row to the right by three spaces.

 |   |   |   |   |   |   |   |   |   |   |   |
 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|
 | 1 | 2 | 3 |\| | 4 | 5 | 6 |\| | 7 | 8 | 9 |